phcode-dev/docs/blog/2024-04-27-Release-3.6/index.md

 #### Custom Live Preview Servers

-Supports preview of PHP, React, and other dynamically rendered files with the new server settings dialog.
+Preview PHP, React, and other dynamically rendered files with the new server settings dialog.
 Read more at
 [Live Preview Settings Docs](https://docs.phcode.dev/docs/Features/live-preview-settings/).